earkevin11/On-Premise-AD-Implementation-on-Azure/README.md

 - Think of a phone book where users can search for a person and then retrieve their phone number.

 # Why is DNS server important to Active Directory?
-- Active Directory uses uses DNS to find and resolve distinguished names into IP addresses.
+- Active Directory uses Domain Name Server (DNS) to find and resolve domain names into IP addresses.
-- AD cannot work without DNS.
+- Active Directory cannot work without DNS.

 # Use Case: Install AD connect on on-premises AD environment and sync users to Azure AD environment
 - Since I do not have a on premise environment, an Azure VM will act as an on-premise AD environment.